DarthBanjo/starwarsd6-essentialcompanion-od6s/templateinfo.md

 - I added the Sith Apprentice to add some variety in force users, based off a character from Galaxy Guide 16.
 - I added the Peacemaker template based off a character in the Tales of the Jedi Companion.
 - I added (A) Computer Engingeering to the Slicer template.
 - I found some homebrew Dark Side templates in Galaxy Guide 14: The Dark Side.
-Their stats were all balanced at 18D, but their starting Force powers were not.
-I have included these four, but reduced their number of starting powers for balance.
+Their stats were all balanced at 18D, but their starting Force powers and equipment were not.
+I have included these four, but reduced their number of starting powers and equipment for balance.
+I may have also rewritten background and personality capsules.
     - Fallen Jedi
     - Dark Jedi Warrior
     - Banished Noble